-Try it for yourself with this easy cheese fondue
+Try it for yourself with this melty cheese fondue pot, our mouthwatering meat fondue or a really easy cheese fondue.

 Papet Vaudois is best described as a mash of leeks and potatoes that are stewed for hours.
 The result is an earthy, onion-tinged mixture that makes the perfect root bed for fat sausage, unique to the canton of Vaud (saucisson Vaudois).
 With deep roots in the canton, Papet Vaudois is akin to the region’s emblematic dish, and its notorious crimson sausage, loosely stuffed and plump, is not to be missed.

 If you'd like to try something similar, check out our sausage & leek mash pie.

 3. Rosti, Valaisanne-style